Nissan Quest: Marketing

+In North America, the RE52 Quest competed against the Dodge Grand Caravan and Volkswagen Routan, the Toyota Sienna, the Kia Sedona, and the Honda Odyssey.
+In Japan, the similar Elgrand was marketed against the Toyota Alphard and the Honda Elysion.
+After the 2014 model year, the fourth-generation Quest was dropped from the Canadian market.
+Following declining sales, the model line was discontinued from retail sale in the United States after the 2016 model year; a shortened 2017 model year was produced solely for fleet vehicle sales.

 To promote its release in China, the Quest was used as a free airport escort service vehicle at Beijing Nanyuan Airport and Beijing Capital International Airport for visitors traveling from those airports.

 Safety

-Speaking to the results of the 2014 Nissan Quest's small overlap front crash test, Insurance Institute for Highway Safety executive vice president Dave Zuby described it as "one of the worst crash tests we've ever seen."
-He speculated that "a person experiencing this would be lucky to ever walk normally again."
+Speaking in 2014 to the performance of the third-generation Nissan Quest in a small overlap front crash test, which had been newly introduced in 2013, Insurance Institute for Highway Safety executive vice president Dave Zuby described it as "one of the worst crash tests we've ever seen".
+He speculated, "a person experiencing this would be lucky to ever walk normally again."